deckhouse/virtualization/docs/USER_GUIDE.md

 - Removing unique identifiers (e.g. via `sysprep` for Windows).
 - Optimizing disk space.
 - Resetting initialization configurations (`cloud-init clean`).

+When creating an image, follow these recommendations:

+- Disconnect all images if they were connected to the virtual machine.
+- Do not use a static IP address in VirtualMachineIPAddress.
+If a static address was used, convert it to an automatic one.
-- Create a snapshot with a clear indication not to save the IP address: `keepIPAddress: Never`
+- Create a snapshot with an explicit indication not to save the IP address: `keepIPAddress: Never`

 #### Creating snapshots